June 28, 2023

 Essentially, inflation refers to the increase in the prices of goods and services over time, which can lead to a decrease in the purchasing power of your money.
 On the other hand, interest rates refer to the cost of borrowing money, and they can significantly impact the amount of money you owe when repaying loans.

 It is important to remember that inflation and interest rates are closely connected, as changes in one can influence the other.
-Understanding how these factors affect your finances allows you to make informed decisions and proactively protect your financial well-being.
+Understanding how these factors affect your personal finances allows you to make informed decisions and proactively protect your financial well-being.

-Predictions for 2023 and strategies to deal with possible scenarios
+Predictions for 2024 and strategies to deal with possible scenarios

 In a recent EY Future Consumer Index Survey, 80% of Canadians have hunkered down for a prolonged financial squeeze, and 63% have low economic confidence (Elshurafa, 2022).
 We are currently seeing the CPI (inflation) dropping more rapidly than expected, meaning consumers are likely to start spending more as interest rates drop in parallel.